binarymist/BinaryMistBlog/content/project/service-security-review-penetration-testing.md

 #### How we can help

 Although we advocate bringing the security focus [up front](/project/service-development-team-security-implementation/) where it's the cheapest to implement, we understand that this is a journey that takes time.
-Ultimatly our aim is to help you get there, but in the interim, we can work with you by reviewing, testing and establishing a solid security stature across your market offerings.
+Ultimately our aim is to help you get there, but in the interim, we can work with you by reviewing, testing and establishing a solid security stature across your market offerings.

 We can review, penetration test, evaluate costs and trade-offs, provide a custom report outlining the defects and effective mitigations.
 Then work with your development team(s) to help them understand the issues and how to apply the mitigations themselves, thus aiding recognition of future defects as they're introduced, saving large amounts of rework.
 We can also simply fix the defects for you if that's your preference.